This is not the NES Power Glove, it's better

 The Rapael has been approved by both the US and South Korean Food and Drug Administration.
 It is offered in two versions: one for clinics and one for home use.
 The home version is available to rent monthly for $99 (£81 and AU$136 converted).

-A spokesperson told me that the word rapael means "God heals the people' in Latin.
-Neofect seem earnest in its pursuit to do just that -- there are plans for other devices to assist with physical therapy for shoulders and knees.
+A spokesperson told me they chose to name the glove Rapael based on "raphael," which means "God is healer."
+Neofect seems earnest in its pursuit to do just that -- there are plans for other devices to assist with physical therapy for shoulders and knees.